cevdetcancetin/mocktail/README.md

- # Mocktail Flow — Alcohol-Free Cocktail Recipes
+# Mocktail — Alcohol-Free Cocktail Recipes

-  Welcome to the official support and documentation page for **Mocktail Flow**.
+  Welcome to the official support and documentation page for **Mocktail**.

   ## 🎧 App Support

   If you need any help with the app, found a bug, or have a feature request, please feel free to reach out to us.
 We are always happy to help!

   📧 **Contact Email:** mocktailhelp@gmail.com

   ---

   ## 🔒 Privacy Policy

   **Last Updated:** April 26, 2026

   ### 1. Information Collection

   To improve and personalize your user experience, the following information may be collected:

   - Favorite mocktails list
   - Personal notes you add to recipes
   - "My Bar" (ingredients you have at home) selections
   - App preferences (language, measurement unit, appearance, notification settings)
   - Onboarding completion status